MoralisWeb3/docs/docs/01-web3-data-api/evm/wallet-api/06-Transfers/how-to-get-erc-20-transfers-of-smart-contract-account.md

 ---
-title: "How to Get ERC-20 transfers of a Smart Account"
+title: "How to Get ERC-20 Transfers of a Smart Account"
 slug: "../how-to-get-erc-20-transfers-of-smart-contract-account"
 description: "Learn how to query and get ERC-20 transfers in smart contract using the Moralis Wallet API."
 sidebar_label: Get ERC-20 transfers of a smart contract account
 ---

 :::tip
-As an example of account types, you can read the [Ethereum Accounts](https://ethereum.org/en/developers/docs/accounts/#types-of-account) article.
+If you'd like examples of account types, read the [Ethereum accounts](https://ethereum.org/en/developers/docs/accounts/#types-of-account) article.
 :::

-When you're working with ERC-20 tokens, it can be beneficial to track and analyze the token transfers associated with a specific contract address.
-[Wallet API](https://moralis.io/api/wallet/) offers a convenient solution to retrieve all the transfers of an ERC-20 token efficiently.
+When you're working with ERC-20 tokens, it can be beneficial to track and analyze token transfers associated with a specific contract address.
+The [Wallet API](https://moralis.io/api/wallet/) offers a convenient solution to retrieve all the transfers of an ERC-20 token efficiently.

 This step-by-step tutorial shows how to track, retrieve, and query an ERC-20 token in a smart account using the account address and the token contract, simplifying the process and offering code examples in multiple programming languages.